How to Grow and Care for Swiss Cheese Plants (Monstera)

 Moisten the soil and keep it moist, like a well wrung-out sponge.
 Place the container in a spot with lots of bright, indirect light.

 In two to three weeks, a little green stem should poke out of the soil.
 This will eventually unfurl into a leaf.
-Now you can transplant your new seedling, as described below.
+Then you can transplant your new seedling, as described below.

 From Cuttings

-This is the easiest plant I have ever propagated by taking cuttings.
-It’s so easy, in fact, that I figured out how to do it accidentally.
+This is the easiest plant I have ever propagated from cuttings.
+It’s so easy that I figured out how to do it accidentally.

 I figured, why not try planting them in some soil to see if they would grow?
 And sure enough, within a few weeks, I had a thriving plant.